-Food-wise, you’d expect meat to be a good partner.
-Lamb, whether chops or roast, is particularly good.
-As we head into barbeque season, then all manner of grilled meats will work a treat.
+Food-wise, you’d expect meat to be a great partner.
+Lamb, whether chops or roast, is outstanding.
+As we head into barbecue season, then all manner of grilled meats will work a treat.
 An authentic Valèncian Paella, based on rabbit and snails, also comes to mind.
 The nearby town of Requena is famous for its sausages too, so think Chorizo and Sobrasada.

 Rebel.lia is £9.95 at Vintage Roots.
 I didn’t know how much this wine cost when I first tasted it and had it in the £15-£18 bracket.
 Enough said.

 As Lance Pigott, co-founder of Vintage Roots said to me at Wines of Spain, it’s a head-turner, and not just because the writing on the label is upside down!